dgoodine/Slogger/README.md

 destinations | [Destination] | Destinations this logger will write to.
-Defaults to [*consoleDestination*]. colorMap | ColorMap | The current colorMap. defaultGenerator | Generator | Default generator implementation. consoleDestination | Destination | The default console implementation with an XcodeColors/ANSI decorator. hits | UInt64 | Number of events logged. misses | UInt64 | Number of events not logged due to logging threshold evaluation.
+Defaults to [*consoleDestination*]. colorMap | ColorMap | The current colorMap. defaultGenerator | Generator | Default generator implementation. consoleDestination | Destination | The default console implementation with an XcodeColors decorator. hits | UInt64 | Number of events logged. misses | UInt64 | Number of events not logged due to logging threshold evaluation.